King of Pop (album): Background

 Prior to the release of King of Pop, Jackson issued the double-disc album Thriller 25, a 25th anniversary edition of Thriller.
 It was a commercial success, having done particularly well as a re-issue, peaking at number one in eight countries and Europe.
-It reached number two in the US, number three in the UK and top 10 on over 30 national charts.
+It reached number two in the US, number three in the UK and the top 10 on over 30 national charts.
 In the US, Thriller 25 was just 14,000 copies short of reaching the peak position, selling 166,000 copies.
 It was ineligible for the Billboard 200 chart as a re-release, but entered atop the Pop Catalog chart, where it stayed for 10 non-consecutive weeks and had the best sales on that chart since December 1996.